 Dual-status alien.
 You can be both a nonresident alien and a resident of the United States during the same tax year.
 This usually occurs in the year you arrive in or depart from the United States.
 Aliens who have dual status should see chapter 6 of Publication 519 for information on filing a return for a dual-status tax year.

-Under U.S. immigration law most visitors who come to the United States are not allowed to work here.
-You must check with the Immigration and Naturalization Service or its successor before getting a job.
+Under U.S. immigration law, most visitors who come to the United States are not allowed to work here.
+You must check with U.S. Citizenship and Immigration Services (USCIS) before getting a job.